StockManagementLabs/atum-stock-manager-for-woocommerce/README.md

 Features:

+Features:

 * Added "Supplier" column to "Stock Central".
 * Added "Supplier" filter to "Stock Central".
+* Added Enhanced search option for Suppliers’ filter to Settings.
+Important for users with many suppliers.
-* Added some custom admin role capabilities (edit_purchase_price, view_purchase_price, manage_po and view_inbound_stock).
+* Added some custom admin role capabilities (edit_purchase_price, view_purchase_price, manage_po and view_inbound_stock,).
 * Added a popup notice that will show up in the first list table edit.
-* Added edit links to product name and thumb in list tables.
+* Added Product edit links to Products' names and thumbnails in Stock Central.
-* Added enhanced select option for Suppliers’ filter to Settings.

 Fixes: